Exxon Writes Off Record Amount From Value of Assets Amid Energy Market Downturn

 The company was also accused of improperly removing climate change risks from business calculations, including impairments; a court ruled that Exxon did not commit fraud.

-Exxon is continuing to make investments based on its prediction of a future where demand for oil grows for decades, Logan adds.
+Exxon is continuing to make investments based on its prediction of a future where demand for oil grows for decades, Logan added.